Summary #

 |_http-server-header: Maltrail/0.52

 On port 8338 there is, as shown in the output of NMAP a service running on Maltrail, 0.52.
-On the internet we can find a unauthenticated RCE (https://github.com/spookier/Maltrail-v0.53-Exploit) which gives us initial access to the target as the snort
+On the internet we can find an unauthenticated RCE (https://github.com/spookier/Maltrail-v0.53-Exploit) which gives us initial access to the target as the snort

 user in the /opt/maltrail-0.53